Miami Prescription Fraud Lawyer

 Do not speak to law enforcement without an attorney present.
 Contact a prescription fraud defense lawyer as soon as possible.
 Preserve any records or communications related to your prescriptions and avoid discussing the matter with anyone else.

 Document details about your arrest, medical history, and any legitimate prescriptions involved.
-Early legal intervention is key to ensuring your rights are protected from the start and to avoiding missteps that could compromise your case.
+Early legal intervention is key to making sure your rights are protected from the start and to avoiding missteps that could compromise your case.

 Can My Charges Be Reduced or Dismissed?